sighjs/sigh/README.md

 # Future Work
 * Write `jspm` plugin.
 * Write blog post about how `jspm` + `sigh` is a great thing.
+* debouce: `initOnly` option to disable debounce after sigh enters watch mode.
+* pipeline: `activate` should activate (but not create dependency) in first position of pipeline.
 * Detection of pipeline activations should look into `merge`.
 * `sigh -w` should watch `sigh.js` file for changes in addition to the source files.
-* `glob` plugin should also forward events from input stream.
+* `glob` plugin should forward events from input stream.
 * grunt plugin adapter.